omicscode/omicscode/README.md

 **Bioinformatics Software Research:**
 - Over the years, I have worked with several languages such as C++ (2010-2021), R (2010-2021), Python (2021-2024), RUST (2024-) but mostly used one system programming language such as C++ (2010-2021) and then replaced with RUST(2024-).
 - Software Development: C++(2010-2021), 2024-: RUST as a full stack from bioinformatics, software, cloud and hpc management, web and machine and deep learning.
 - Web Development: RUST 🦀 i use Axum, Rocket, Dioxus, Actix, Warp, Yew, Leptos
+- GraphQL: RUST.
 - Desktop,Terminal and HPC Development: eGUI, Iced, Ratatui.
 - Machine and Deep Learning: RUST using Burn, Tch, Linfa, SmartCore, Candle.
 Only using python for bioinformatics analysis, machine and deep learning using PyTorch.
 - As a prolific reader and coder (I wrote and developed every software as single lead bioinformatician at every employment).